copperwater/xNetHack/doc/xnh-changelog-6.0.md

   xhity-compatible.
 - polymon() now takes a second argument of a bitmask of flags, rather than a boolean, for finer-grained control of which types of messages it will print.
+- New function invalid_obj_material(), used only by other object material functions to check for a specific otyp-to-material invalidity. valid_obj_material remains the main function accessible outside mkobj.c.